circleci/circleci-docs/jekyll/_cci2/caching.md

   stated, that PRs in the master repo share a cache with master).
 - Two PRs in different Fork Repos will have different caches.
-- enabling the sharing of [environment variables]({{site.baseurl}}/2.0/env-vars) will enable cache sharing between origin and all forked builds.
+- enabling the sharing of [environment variables]({{site.baseurl}}/2.0/env-vars) will enable cache sharing between the original repo and all forked builds.

 ## Caching Libraries